RaVeR76/The-Kicks-Fix/bugs.md

 My navbar toggle icon would not display at all when on mobile view

 * **Fix**
-I added the 'navbar-light' class to my navbar in base.html which enabled the burger icon to appear & changed the background colour of the ```navbar-toggler``` in the CSS to my Minion Yellow
+I added the 'navbar-light' class to my navbar in base.html which enabled the burger icon to appear and changed the background colour of the ```navbar-toggler``` in the CSS to my Minion Yellow

 * **Verdict**
 I think it all looks and works well for the overall view on smaller screens